shafeek2112/server-listing-app/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

-## Development server
+## Development Build

-Run `ng serve` for a dev server.
+For the development build, run `ng serve` or `ng build` and update the backend API endpoint in the `src/environments/environment.development.ts` file.
 Navigate to `http://localhost:4200/`.

-The application will automatically reload if you change any of the source files.
+## Production Build

+For the production build, run `ng serve --configuration=production` or `ng build --configuration=production` and update the backend API endpoint in the `src/environments/environment.production.ts` file.

 ## Code scaffolding